Energy-Efficient Federated Learning with Relay-Assisted Aggregation in IIoT Networks: Introduction

 Relay-assisted communication has proven to be a vital enabler for enhancing coverage, reliability, and energy efficiency (EE) in wireless networks \cite{relay1}.
-In the context of FL, relays mitigate communication bottlenecks by forwarding aggregated local models to the server, reducing both overhead and latency.
-As an example of relay-assisted communication, \cite{Zhang} proposes a rate-splitting-based solution for the internet of vehicles, where relay vehicles forward data within a platoon, thereby enhancing communication efficiency.
+In the context of FL, relays can mitigate communication bottlenecks by forwarding aggregated local models to the server, reducing both overhead and latency.
+This motivates the integration of relay-assisted communication into FL for industrial networks, aiming to reduce latency and improve reliability.
+To avoid the additional cost of deploying dedicated relay devices, we propose utilizing existing SNs as relays when they have strong communication links to the ES.
+This approach reduces transmission delay and enhances system reliability.
+Furthermore, the concept of relay-assisted communication has been explored in the literature.
+For example \cite{Zhang} proposes a rate-splitting-based solution for the Internet of Vehicles, where relay vehicles forward data within a platoon, thereby enhancing communication efficiency.
 Despite these advantages, deploying relay-assisted FL in battery-powered IIoT devices presents significant challenges.
 These devices must balance the energy demands of local training with the transmission energy required to upload model updates to the server, necessitating efficient resource allocation.
 To address these issues, \cite{Chen} formulates an energy-efficient FL framework for heterogeneous devices by jointly optimizing weight quantization and wireless transmission, minimizing total energy consumption while ensuring latency and performance requirements.
 Similarly, \cite{Zhao-Energy} designs an energy-efficient FL scheme for cell-free IoT networks by optimizing total energy consumption under latency constraints.

-Other studies explore diverse strategies to enhance EE in FL. \cite{Pham} leverages unmanned aerial vehicles and wireless-powered communication to minimize the energy consumption of both aerial servers and users in FL networks. \cite{Energy-RIS} formulates an energy minimization problem in intelligent reflecting surface assisted FL systems while adhering to training time constraints. \cite{Salh} investigates joint optimization of bandwidth allocation, CPU frequency, transmission power, and learning accuracy to minimize energy consumption while meeting FL time requirements.
+Other studies explore diverse strategies to enhance EE in FL. \cite{Pham} leverages unmanned aerial vehicles and wireless-powered communication to minimize the energy consumption of both aerial servers and users in FL networks. \cite{Energy-RIS} formulates an energy minimization problem for reconfigurable intelligent surface (RIS)-assisted FL systems while adhering to training time constraints. \cite{Salh} investigates joint optimization of bandwidth allocation, CPU frequency, transmission power, and learning accuracy to minimize energy consumption while meeting FL time requirements.
 Additionally, \cite{Abiad} introduces a resource allocation scheme for non-orthogonal multiple access (NOMA)-enabled, relay-assisted IoT networks to reduce overall energy consumption in FL systems.